arushig100/arushig100.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m Arushi Gupta, a senior at the California Institute of Technology (Caltech) studying computer science.
-I am broadly interested in using machine learning to improve healthcare and accelerate scientific discovery.
-In the past, I’ve developed machine learning methods, particularly in computer vision, to address problems in ecology, medical imaging, surgical training, and single-cell biology.
-Most recently, I created a multi-modal method using verbal feedback and surgical video to automatically predict the effectiveness of surgical feedback.
+I am a senior at the California Institute of Technology studying computer science.
+My research broadly focuses on developing **machine learning** methods, with a particular focus on **computer vision**, to address critical challenges in **healthcare** and drive **scientific discovery**.
+My past work includes creating methods to predict the effectiveness of surgical feedback, accelerate MRI reconstruction for high-dimensional imaging, and evaluate the robustness of single-cell image representation models.

+Throughout my undergraduate research career, I am grateful to have worked with Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) and Prof. [Pietro Perona](https://www.vision.caltech.edu/) from Caltech, Dr. [Alex Lu](https://www.alexluresearch.com/) from Microsoft Research, Dr. [Andrew Hung](https://researchers.cedars-sinai.edu/Andrew.Hung) from Cedars-Sinai, and Prof. [Shreyas Vasanawala](https://profiles.stanford.edu/shreyas-vasanawala) from Stanford.